zbynekdrlik/abl-touchosc/THREAD_PROGRESS.md

 3. **Double-click Protection**:
    - Works perfectly with 500ms window
-   - Clear visual warning with ⚠ symbol
+   - Clear visual warning with ⚠ symbols on both sides
    - No accidental mutes on critical tracks

 ## NEXT STEPS